 I hope you found this post useful and helpful.
 If you are new to learning coding and web development, having a basic understanding of Computer Science is going to make things much easier for you.
 When you understand what is happening inside your computer while you run your programs, you will simply know how to write better programs in the future.

-If you are totally new to learning coding, make sure to check out my Free Coding Guide For Beginners to get a head start into your journey towards becoming a developer!
+Also, if you are new to coding, make sure to check out my Free Coding Guide For Beginners to get a head start into your journey towards becoming a developer.
+I’ll see you there!